bigkemp/SF-Seat-Wizard/README.md

 4. Create Seats - from App Launcher (9 dots menu), search for "Seat Wizard", click on "Builder" tab, choose a floor from the "Floors" picklist.

-5. Go to the App Launcher (9 dots menu), search for "Seat Wizard", click on "Builder" tab, choose a floor from the "Floors" picklist.

-6. Pick a drawing tool using the "Tools" Bar and draw a shape, saving with either Ctrl+S or the save icon under "Drawing" Bar.
+5. Pick a drawing tool using the "Tools" Bar and draw a shape, saving with either Ctrl+S or the save icon under "Drawing" Bar.

-7. Set the Seat Name, Type, Attributes and assign to a neighborhood.
+6. Set the Seat Name, Type, Attributes and assign to a neighborhood.
 Save and Publish ("Publish" button).
 You just created your new Seat/s.

-8. Click the "Seat Reservations" tab, choose a floor and a date.
+7. Click the "Seat Reservations" tab, choose a floor and a date.
 You will be able to see your Seat on the map's image, clickable and ready for use.

 ## Use Seat Wizard on Community